PM-Devs/IMS/README.md

 # Comprehensive Internship Management System (IMS)
+---
 ## Introduction

 The Comprehensive Internship Management System (IMS) is a web-based application designed to streamline the internship management process for students, companies, and university staff.
-This system provides a centralized platform for managing internship applications, monitoring progress, and providing support through advanced technologies such as Natural Language Processing (NLP).
+This system provides a centralized platform for managing internship applications, monitoring progress, and providing support through advanced technologies such as Natural Language Processing (NLP) and GPS-based navigation.

 ## Table of Contents